 The solution is implemented in a manner that addresses each of the contextual factors of the problem.
-A thorough review of the
+A thorough review of the results is conducted to determine need for further work.
 Effective: Leader's actions or impact of leader's actions relevant to this indicator are sufficient and appropriate reflections of quality work with only normal variations.